Independent Baptist: Doctrine of separation

-Independent Baptists usually believe that members of a church should be separate from worldliness or “the world” and not have association with those who are “of the world” (unbelievers), however, different Independent Baptists vary in what to them constitutes separation in specific areas.
+IFBs usually believe that members of a church should be separate from worldliness or "the world" and not have association with those who are "of the world" (unbelievers), however, different IFBs vary in what to them constitutes separation in specific areas.

 Service at Iloilo Baptist Church, Iloilo City, Philippines.

 Additionally, there is a distinction between first and second degree separation.
-Independent Baptists want to live in a way that is distinct from the typical lifestyle of the world (first degree).
-Some would claim that not only should one separate from the world, but also from those Christians who will not separate themselves from the world (second degree), and believe that Christians who are tied up with the things of “the world” are themselves guilty of apostasy for their failure to adequately separate.
-The more rigid second degree separation was opposed by John R. Rice and Curtis Hutson, however it was affirmed by Jack Hyles.
-Among Independent Baptists, Paul Chappell has also warned of being "hyper-separated", arguing that separation and collaboration needs to be taken with a balance.
+IFBs want to live in a way that is distinct from the typical lifestyle of the world (first degree).
+Some would claim that not only should one separate from the world, but also from those Christians who will not separate themselves from the world (second degree), and believe that Christians who are tied up with the things of "the world" are themselves guilty of apostasy for their failure to adequately separate.
+The more rigid second degree separation was opposed by Rice and Hutson, however it was affirmed by Hyles.
+Among IFBs, Chappell has also warned of being "hyper-separated," arguing that separation and collaboration needs to be taken with a balance.

-A few Independent Baptists believe in the more rigid so-called "third degree separation", which is the belief that one needs to separate from fellow Independent Baptists who do not practice secondary separation.
+A few IFBs believe in the more rigid so-called "third degree separation," which is the belief that one needs to separate from fellow IFBs who do not practice secondary separation.

 Ecclesiology

-Many Independent Baptists adhere to some form of "Baptist successionism" (or Baptist perpetuity), the belief that Baptists trace their origins through a lineage of Christians dating back to the Apostles with medieval groups cited as pre-Reformation representatives of Baptist principles.
-Thus, as a consequence Independendent Baptists tend to view themselves as distinct from Protestantism.
+Many IFBs adhere to some form of "Baptist successionism" (or Baptist perpetuity), the belief that Baptists trace their origins through a lineage of Christians dating back to the Apostles with medieval groups cited as pre-Reformation representatives of Baptist principles.
+Thus, as a consequence IFBs tend to view themselves as distinct from Protestantism.